Christina Harden

 My dissertation work is part of Scaling Lassa Virus Dynamics within Anthropogenic Ecosystems (SCAPES): a mixed-methods observational cohort study of humans, rodents, and landscapes in Nigeria.
 This project is funded by a five-year NSF EEID grant (NPM2J7MSCF61) directed by Sagan Friant at Pennsylvania State University in collaboration with Lina Moses, Dave Redding, Ottar Bjornstad, and others.

-Reformed ski bum; enjoys gardening, television, new wave and post-punk.
+Reformed ski bum; enjoys gardening, television, post-punk, and new wave